rkapl123/DBAddin/docs/DBFuncs.md

 <pre lang="vb">DBRowFetch (Query, ConnectionString(optional),
  headerInfo(optional/ contained in paramArray), TargetRange(paramArray))</pre>

-For the query and the connection string the same applies as mentioned for "DBListFetch".
+For the query and the connection string the same applies as mentioned for DBListFetch.
 The value targets are given in an open ended parameter array after the query, the connection string and an optional headerInfo parameter.
 These parameter arguments contain ranges (either single cells or larger ranges) that are filled sequentially in order of appearance with the result of the query.
 For example: